 Edge: FanDuel Sportsbook

 Ohhhhh boy, we could turn this into a whole thing, noting the various gripes that surrounded each sportsbook at launch, but those were largely unfounded.
-What most people have to realize is that the new legal online sportsbooks have taxes and regulations to consider, meaning there will be some added cost compared to offshore sportsbooks or you local bookie.
+What most people have to realize is that the legal online sportsbooks have taxes and regulations to consider, meaning there will be some added cost compared to offshore sportsbooks or your local bookie.

 To be clear, DraftKings Sportsbook and FanDuel Sportsbook do offer different pricing and odds, but it’s hard to say one is better than the other.